-HOW THIS ONLINE CLASS WILL FUNCTION: This course is taught entirely online.
+HOW THIS ONLINE CLASS WILL FUNCTION: This course is 100% online.
+No face-to-face meetings are required as part of this class.
 All of the required learning materials (except the course textbook) for this web-based version of History 12 will be made available online through the course site established on the CANVAS learning management system used by the State Center Community College District.
-On the course site, students will have access to recorded class lectures as well as the course quizzes, exams, homework assignments, and analytical essay assignment.
+The materials include videos of in-class lectures, homework assignments from the textbook, quizzes, exams, and the analytical essay assignment.